Jangaon railway station

 Jangaon railway station (station code: ZN) is a fifth grade non-suburban (NSG–3) category Indian railway station in Secunderabad railway division of South Central Railway zone.
 It is located in Jadcherla of the Indian state of Telangana.
 It lies on the Nagpur–Hyderabad line of the zone.
 It was selected as one of the 21 stations to be developed under Amrit Bharat Stations scheme.

-It was constructed by Nizam's Guaranteed State Railway in 1879.
+It was constructed by Nizam's State Railway in 1879.
 This railway line connects Hyderabad with Warangal, and was later extended to Bezawada.
 Falaknuma–Jangaon MEMU is a Hyderabad suburban train service starts from this station.